top of page

 What are GLP-1 medications?

-1. Redefining "success": Beyond the diet mindset
+1. Redefining "success" beyond the diet mindset

 The diet industry tells us that thinness equals health, happiness, and success.
 And with those messages literally everywhere, it's easy to carry that mindset into GLP-1 use, focusing only on the number on the scale.